michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0003.md

 - v: break into lumps before sorting
 - n: a week at British universities during which side-shows and processions of floats are organized to raise money for charities
 ### Family
-rag: ragged, ragging, rags+;ragged: raggeder, raggedest, raggedly, raggedness
+- rag: ragged, ragging, rags+
+- ragged: raggeder, raggedest, raggedly, raggedness
 ### Examples
 - Now it’s your turn to rag on the other party’s leadership every day, hour or minute.
 - Beneath the steel sink and commode, I keep a bath towel spread open across the floor, which I use as a floor rag.